 Part of the beach was raised in 1980 to help prevent flooding

-The Pill Box plans were aproved on the 25th June 1940 and were made to look like beech huts or ice cream booths, they are still there now.
+The Pill Box plans were approved on the 25th June 1940 and were made to look like beach huts or ice cream booths, they are still there.

-Fields in Norton and Collum were used as a dummy airfeild.
+Fields in Norton and Collum were used as a dummy airfield.

-After the war Italian Prisoniesr of War helped to buid the sea wall from the Comordore (Southsands) to Crooks Lane (there are two dates inscribed on the path), they travelled daily in a lorry from Wraxall.
+After the war Italian prisoners of war helped to buid the sea wall from the Commodore (South Sands) to Crookes Lane (there are two dates inscribed on the path), and they travelled daily in a lorry from Wraxall.

 Pontins - The pre-war holiday camp was bought by Fred Pontin in 1947 - making it his second site (his first being Brean) and was managed by his brother Len.